 GoPro’s Splice comes with simple-yet-powerful editing features.
 You can use it to combine your favorite images and videos into one cohesive media clip, and then use the integrated music library and transition effects to create a masterpiece.

 It’s worth experimenting with these apps and using Instagram Insights to monitor how they’re impacting your marketing strategy.
 Use the ones that have made a positive impact in conjunction with other mobile marketing apps to grow your business.
 With all the incredible apps available in the market, you’re sure to land some good combinations.

 Making Money with Instagram Marketing

-If you love being active on Instagram and have a decent number of engaged followers, there’s no reason why you shouldn’t be able to make money from this platform.
+If you love being active on Instagram and have a decent number of engaged followers, there’s no reason why you shouldn’t be able to make money on Instagram.